mjwsteenbergen/markender/README.md

 ## Extra functionality

 Formula's with latex-math syntax can be used by using double dollar signs.
-For all possibilties look at
+For all possibilties look at [this resource](https://en.wikibooks.org/wiki/LaTeX/Mathematics).

 Example:
 ```
 $$\forall x \in X, \quad \exists y \leq \epsilon$$